 Spatial Variation in Ambient Noise Levels

 Following detrending, noise level variations across the survey area were evaluated using the MRSEA package (Scott-Hayward et al, 2014).
 The approach couples spatially adaptive local smoothing algorithms (Walker et al 2010) with generalized estimating equations to account for spatial and temporal autocorrelation associated with line surveys.
 Some functions in the package modified to calculate distances using haversine rather than Pythagorean which is a better distance approximation across larger scales.
-These changes are available on the github repository associated with this work (https://github.com/JPalmerK/SpatializeNoise).
+These changes are available on the GitHub repository associated with this work (https://github.com/JPalmerK/SpatializeNoise).

 For both low and high frequency analysis 250 knots were chosen from the drifter tracks from which to fit the smoothed model.
 Gaussian basis functions were selected to estimate variance as a function of spacing between the units.
 SALSA 2d models were run and allowed to automatically select the number of knots.
 Concordance and marginal r2 are reported for the resulting models.